intave/bedrock/README.md

 # intave/bedrock

-Intave Bedrock is a Bukkit plugin that automatically excludes Minecraft Bedrock Edition players from Intave.<br>
+Intave Bedrock is a Bukkit plugin that automatically excludes Minecraft Bedrock Edition players from the [Intave Anticheat](https://intave.de).<br>

 Please keep in mind, [Floodgate](https://ci.opencollab.dev/job/GeyserMC/job/Floodgate/job/master/) is **required** as the Floodgate API is used to check which players are connected through GeyserMC / Minecraft Bedrock Edition.